elatemiz/snake_game/README.md

 This project is a classic Snake game implemented on an ESP32 microcontroller using an 8x8 LED dot matrix display (MAX7219 module) and a joystick for control.
-The game includes additional hardware features such as LEDs and buttons for reset, pause, and game events.
+The game includes additional hardware features such as LEDs and buttons for reset, pause and game events.

 # Game Over State